middleman/middlemanapp.com/source/basics/blogging.html.markdown

 `--date`, `--lang`, and `--blog` options to this command.

-If you want to use your own template, you can set `blog.new_article_template` to the path (relative to the project root) of an ERb template that will be used by `middleman article`.
+If you want to use your own template, you can set `blog.new_article_template` to the path (relative to the project root) of an ERB template that will be used by `middleman article`.
 This template can use the instance variables `@title`, `@slug`, `@date`, and `@lang` to generate your new article.